| | |

 Clearly the place is very child-friendly.
 When we visited, soon after opening time, there were few people and we could enjoy the activities.
 I can imagine that if it was crowded with children, that big space could get pretty loud, and you’d have to wait your turn on the more popular activities.

 Pilke: Ounasjoentie 6, Rovaniemi, right next to Arktikum.
 Open Tuesday-Friday 9:00-18:00 and Saturday-Sunday 10:00-16:00.
-Closed on Mondays.
+Closed on Mondays, except in December when it is open on Mondays 9:00-16:00.
 Adult admission €7.
+Wheelchair accessible.

 3. Korundi House of Culture

 Culture House Korundi is in a large pre-war building, a rarity in this part of Finland, since most of Rovaniemi was leveled by the Germans at the end of WWII.
-Built in 1933, it was a post bus depot, but has been redesigned for its current use: to house the Rovaniemi Art Museum and the Lapland Chamber Orchestra.
+Built in 1933, it was a postal bus depot, but has been redesigned for its current use: to house the Rovaniemi Art Museum and the Lapland Chamber Orchestra.

 Both paintings show women sitting on chairs.
 Both are in bright colors and ordinary backgrounds.
 The woman on the left has long reddish-brown hair, wears a mostly black dress and black tghts, and sits, looking a bit awkward, on a red sofa.
 She looks to the side.
 In the Hiltunen painting, the woman looks very relaxed, with one foot up on the big flowered armchair she sits in, her arm leaning on her knee.
 She has long blond hair and wears a short bright red dress.
 She stares straight out of the picture, a bold but somewhat bored expression on her face.